 ✅ Well suited for adults and practical language use

-✅ App and web version work smoothly
+✅ App and web version work seamlessly

-✅ Learning plans and review practice available
+✅ Options for a study plan and review practice

 Cons: